Shaw1096/EnglishSGA4.5/README.md

 Based on Daniel Miller's [LaTeX rendition](https://github.com/NomiL/sga4.5/) of SGA4½, this is conducted via a Python program connecting to the [OpenAI API](https://platform.openai.com/).
 It directly translates LaTeX source codes while keeping almost all LaTeX commands unchanged.
 Although one still has to manually fix some bugs, the translation process costs less than 3 hours without much human intervention.

 Source codes of this English SGA4½ and the Python program will be uploaded to this repository soon.
-Some technical details will be provided soon as well.
+Some technical details will be provided as well.

 This very preliminary version surely contains many typos, and it will be updated frequently in the near future.
 (Note that ChatGPT sometimes does lose a few lines of codes while translating, and I haven't checked this in the case of SGA4½.)
 Currently, the last chapter on derived categories is missing (as my OpenAI API free trial is used up).